trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 An example is Slussen, which contains one area for buses and one area for metro traffic.
 Both are included when looking up slussen by its area id, and each departure can be linked to one of these stops.
 The trafiklab realtime APIs take the id of a rikshållplats or meta-stop, **not** the id of underlying stops!
+In this example, the area (as named in gtfs), represent the National Stop Group you will recieve in the response.

 ![2025-04-03-trafiklab-api-stop-hierarchy.png](/media/2025/04/2025-04-03-trafiklab-api-stop-hierarchy.png)

 ## Making a request

-This call will show all stop groups that has a name matching the searched value, in this case "sto".
+The first call will show all stop groups that has a name matching the searched value, in this case "sto".
 The stop groups are sorted by the most frequent daily departures.
 In this case the meta stop "Stockholm" will show up first, with all associated information.

+In order to list all stop groups, use the second call.
+This will return all stop groups, sorted by the most frequent daily departures.

 ### Call